Decision of the Regional Court in Opole, 1st Civil Division, dated 14th October 2019

 I C 998/18

-- In light of Article 12, sentence 2 of the Act on Pursuing Claims in Class Action Proceedings, it is necessary to specify the deadline by which the claimant is required to prepare and submit to the court a list of persons who have joined the class action.
-For such a list to be effective, it is important that the statements of accession to the group, which are attached to the list, are submitted within the time limit set by the court.
+- In light of Article 12, sentence 2 of the Act on Pursuing Claims in Group Proceedings, it is necessary to specify the deadline by which the claimant is required to prepare and submit to the court a list of persons who have joined the group action.
+For such a list to be effective, it is important that the statements of joining the group, which are attached to the list, are submitted within the time limit set by the court.

 - The main purpose of dividing into groups or subgroups is to standardize claims and facilitate the pursuit of monetary claims.
 However, it is not possible to standardize a single claim.
 Standardization of claims is only possible when there are at least two claims.
 Furthermore, it is not permissible to create a subgroup for two persons who are jointly entitled to a single claim.